OutSystems/docs-product/src/migration-to-odc/plan/plan-incremental.md

 figma:
 ---

-# Plan and prepare O11 architecture for coexistence migration
+# Map O11 to ODC architecture for coexistence migration

 ## Overview